Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Results

-This structure may arise from the influence of magnetic fields.
-Magnetic fields resist gravitational compression, reducing the steepness of density gradients and produce a more vertically extended, puffed-up protostellar environment \citep[see Figure~3 in][]{Sharda_24}.
+Potentially dynamically important magnetic fields surround the protostar and disk.
 In the bottom row of Figure~\ref{fig:fields_slice} we show the plasma beta with magnetic field lines (left) and the temperature with velocity quivers (right).
-We see tangled magnetic fields with plasma $\beta = P_{\rm th}/P_{\rm{B}} = (n k_{\rm{B}} T)/(B^2/8\pi) < 1$ surrounding the protostellar disk and H\,\textsc{ii} region, implying that magnetic pressure is comparable to or exceeds the thermal pressure and may therefore influence the expansion of the H\,\textsc{ii} region.
+We see tangled magnetic fields with plasma $\beta = P_{\rm th}/P_{\rm{B}} = (n k_B T)/(B^2/8\pi) < 1$ surrounding the protostellar disk and H\,\textsc{ii} region, implying that magnetic pressure is comparable to or exceeds the thermal pressure and may therefore influence the expansion of the H\,\textsc{ii} region.
 For reference, in Table~\ref{tab:tab2} we show the median values of $P_{\rm th}$ and $P_B$ for $\log_{10}\beta = \pm 1$ for each slice in Figure~\ref{fig:fields_slice}.

 To illustrate how the relative importance of thermal and magnetic pressure varies with distance from the protostar, we compute mass-weighted radial profiles of plasma $\beta$ for the same three snapshots shown in Figure \ref{fig:fields_slice}.
-Figure \ref{fig:radial_beta} shows that the transition from $\beta < 1$ to $\beta >1$ happens between 2 -- 4 kAU form the sink.
+Figure \ref{fig:radial_beta} shows that the transition from $\beta < 1$ to $\beta >1$ occurs between 2 -- 4 kAU from the sink.
 The radius at which $\beta = 1$ also shifts outward with time, indicating that the magnetically dominated region expands as the system evolves.